 Back on the boat for 30 minutes till we pulled into the Lao Lao Whisky Village.
 They make all types of whisky here.
 You find whisky infused with a cobra or scorpion in the bottle for medicinal purposes.
 We had a tasting session of the different whiskies available.
 And most of our cruise buddies ended up buying a bottle to take home with them.

 If alcohol is not your thing you can also have a look at the ladies weaving there.
 They are making some beautiful traditional Laos skirts and scalves.
 It is a real pleasure to watch them so easily do something that looks extremely hard.

 Next stop was Luang Prabang.
 We headed upriver for 45 minutes chatting away swapping Facebook and Instagram handles with our fellow travellers.
 Shompoo Cruise had porters to carry our luggage up the steps and a minibus waiting to take us to our hotels.
 We sadly said goodbye to Song but eagerly excited to start our adventures in Luang Prabang and the rest of Laos

-There are many slow boat options for a Mekong river cruise to Luang Prabang in Laos.
-Shompoo Cruise provides an excellent service with a comfortable first-rate boat, amazing food and a knowledgeable guide.
+There are many slow boat options for a Mekong River cruise to Luang Prabang in Laos.
+Shompoo Cruise provides excellent service with a comfortable first-rate boat, amazing food and a knowledgeable guide.
 We can’t recommend Shompoo enough during your trip, to Asia.